etsal/etsal.github.io/index.md

 I am a final year PhD student at the University of Waterloo, working with Professor [Ali Mashtizadeh](https://rcs.uwaterloo.ca/~ali).
 My research is on operating systems, file systems, and cloud computing infrastructure.
 During my PhD I have used kernel mechanisms to provide efficient persistence, fault tolerance, and autoscaling to applications as an OS service.
 As of 2024 I am looking for industry engineering or research roles.

 I obtained my undergraduate degree from the [National Technical University of Athens (NTUA)](https://www.ntua.gr/en), where I conducted research at the [Computing Systems lab](research.cslab.ece.ntua.gr).
-My undergraduate thesis was on utmem, an API that uses paravirtualization to expose a transcendent memory mechanism from the host directly to a guest Linux VM's applications.
+My undergraduate thesis was on utmem, an API that uses paravirtualization to expose a Transcendent Memory mechanism from the host directly to a guest Linux VM's applications.

 # Projects